victorbiga/engineering-management/README.md

 * [List of cognitive biases on Wikipedia](http://rationalwiki.org/wiki/List_of_cognitive_biases)
 * [Making the Unconscious Conscious](https://www.youtube.com/watch?v=NW5s_-Nl3JE) (Google Video) :clapper:
 * [Xavier Niel explains 42: the coding university without teachers, books, or tuition](http://venturebeat.com/2016/06/16/xavier-niel-explains-42-the-coding-university-without-teachers-books-or-tuition/): a thought-provoking take on CS diplomas.
+* [A Quick Puzzle to Test Your Problem Solving](http://www.nytimes.com/interactive/2015/07/03/upshot/a-quick-puzzle-to-test-your-problem-solving.html?_r=0)... and a great way to learn about confirmation bias (which is not only applicable to hiring but also to testing).

 ### Hiring: interviews